Training to obtain level II certification through the Dry Stone Walling Association

 Right: Confederate War Dead Pyramid at Hollywood Cemetery, 1868

-Bottom: Mayo Island Retaining Wall on the James.
+Bottom: Mayo Island Retaining Wall on the James River.
 It's unknown when these were

 created, but the Mayo bridge to the left of the wall was constructed in 1911.
 They've survived even after being completely submerged in 1972 flooding.

 Where do I come into all of this?
 I recently obtained my Dry Stone Walling Association level 1 certification as well as my Virginia Class C Contractors License earlier this year.
-I've spent a couple years building paver patios and precast concrete walls, honing my skills as a contractor and building a solid base of happy clients.
+I've spent a couple years building paver patios and precast concrete walls in Richmond Virginia, honing my skills as a contractor and building a solid base of happy clients.

 Read on to see some pros/cons of dry laid stonework and some examples of mortar-bound wall failures.
 Check out my work gallery for some sample work.